In the effort to install various applications in Ubuntu or other Linux distribution, you often end up adding several PPA.

-1. Remove a PPA from Software Sources via GUI:
+Method 1.
+Remove a PPA from Software Sources via GUI

-In the Software Sources, go to Other Software tab and choose the desire PPA from the list.
-Afterwards click on Remove to remove it:
+In the Software & Updates tool, go to Other Software tab and choose the desire PPA from the list.
+Afterwards click on Remove to delete the PPA:

-2. Remove a PPA using APT in terminal:
+Method 2.
+Remove a PPA using APT in the terminal

 sudo add-apt-repository --remove ppa:PPA_Name/ppa

-3. Remove a PPA from the source list in terminal:
+Method 3.
+Remove a PPA from the source list in the terminal

-Look for your desire PPA here and then remove the PPA using the following command:
+Look for your desire PPA here and then remove the .list file associated with the PPA using the following command:

-4. Remove a PPA by using ppa-purge in terminal:
+Method 4.
+Remove a PPA by using ppa-purge in the terminal

 Install ppa-purge by using the following command: